 The agenda of each Council meeting and will be published on Council's website in advance of each meeting.
-Every endeavour shall be made to ensure the agenda and all accompanying documents are available for download at least six full days before the meeting (for Tuesday evening meetings, this is Wednesday evening).
+Every endeavour shall be made to ensure the agenda and all accompanying documents are available for download at least four-six full days before the meeting (for Tuesday evening meetings, this is Friday-Wednesday evening).
 Where this is not possible, a note shall be placed on the website explaining when the agenda will be available.

 In order to minimise paper use, hard copies of full meeting agendas will only be provided to members of the public on request.
 Attendees are encouraged to download relevant papers from Council's website but, if this is not practicable, hard copies may be requested by contacting Council's Governance department by midday on the day of the meeting.
 These hard copies will then be made available for collection at the meeting.
+Hard copies of papers for agenda items will be restricted to five copies and only provided for items for which multiple submissions are expected, as assessed by the Governance Officer or requested by a Councillor.